 After anal cancer surgery

 These units are busy and often noisy places that some people find strange and disorientating.
-You might feel drowsy because of the anaesthetic and painkillers.
+Once you are well enough, your nurse will take you to the ward.
+This may be a day or so after your operation.

 Tubes and drains

-When you wake up, you'll have several tubes in you.
+You usually have some tubes in you after your operation.
 This can be frightening, so it helps to know what they're for.

-You are likely to have a drip into your arm (intravenous infusion) to give you fluids until you are eating and drinking again.
-You might also have:
+You are likely to have a drip into a vein (intravenous infusion) to give you fluids until you are eating and drinking.
+Some people have other medicines including painkillers through the drip as well.
+Electronic pumps may control how fast the medicine goes into a vein.

 • a tube into your bladder (catheter) to drain urine

-• a tube down your nose into your stomach (nasogastric tube) for 24 hours, to drain fluids and stop you feeling sick
+• a tube down your nose into your stomach (nasogastric tube) - drains fluid and stops you feeling sick

 Your wound after an abdominoperineal resection

-If you have had an abdominoperineal resection, you will have:
+If you have had an abdominoperineal resection, you have:

-• one or more wounds on your tummy (abdomen) – the number and size of the wounds depend on if you had an open operation, keyhole (laparoscopic) or robotic surgery
+• one or more wounds on your tummy (abdomen) – the number and size depend on if you had open, keyhole (laparoscopic) or robotic surgery

 • a wound in the area of your anus